hippodippo/servux/Contributing.md

 # Servux.js Contributing Guide
 -----
-## Contributing is welcomed but Servux is still in development.
+## Contributing is welcome but Servux is still in development.